Skip to content

 • connection

-• relationship connection__node__node to tie these three together.
+• connection__node__node to tie these three together.

-The connection needs the parameters:
+The connection needs parameters:

 • existing: The maximum capacity of the connection [MW].
 Applies to both directions.